How to paint furniture like a pro!

 This is where I focus for the most part.
 I like to sand a bit, and then stand back and see how it looks.
 See what parts may need a little bit more sanding.

 When using chalk paint and milk paint you need to seal your paint.
-You can either wax or seal with a poly acrylic.
+You can either use a furniture wax or seal with a poly acrylic.
 I actually like to seal with a polyacrylic, because it’s much easier.
 Wax requires to be painted or rubbed on, left to dry and then buffed off.
 It requires a lot more elbow grease.
 And who wants that?
 I try to avoid the hard stuff.

 There are so many ways to decorate and accessorize pieces of furniture.
 Check out how I style coffee tables here: